huuaho/umg-headless/docs/photo-competition/config.md

 ### Evaluation Criteria

-1. Relevance to Theme
+1. Relevance to the Theme
-2. Authenticity
+2. Authenticity and Sincerity of Expression
-3. Clarity of Perspective
+3. Clarity of Personal Perspective
-4. Visual Storytelling
+4. Visual Storytelling and Composition
-5. Humanistic Insight
+5. Humanistic Insight and Cultural Value
 6. Technical Execution

 ## Updating for a New Competition